Seagate/cortx-s3server/docs/CORTX-S3 Server Quick Start Guide.md

 <p>

 1. You'll need to set up SSC, Cloud VM, or a local VM on VMWare Fusion or Oracle VirtualBox.
 To know more, refer to the [LocalVMSetup](https://github.com/Seagate/cortx/blob/main/doc/LocalVMSetup.md) section.
-2. Our CORTX Contributors will refer, clone, contribute, and commit changes via the GitHub server.
+2. As a CORTX contributor you will need to refer, clone, contribute, and commit changes via the GitHub server.
 You can access the latest code via [Github](https://github.com/Seagate/cortx).
 3. You'll need a valid GitHub Account.
 4. Before you clone your Git repository, you'll need to create the following:
     1. Follow the link to generate the [SSH Public Key](https://git-scm.com/book/en/v2/Git-on-the-Server-Generating-Your-SSH-Public-Key).